Big Horn Cattle Drive, Wyoming, USAGo Back

 If you’re up for an adventure and feel that you’ve completely missed your calling as a cowboy or cowgirl, then you need to sign up for the Big Horn Cattle Drive.
 There is nothing staged about this cattle drive, run by the Kerns family, who have been grazing cattle in Big Horn National Park for generations.

-This is the real deal globetrotters, there is no molly coddling on the Big Horn Cattle Drive.
-You’ll saddle and unsaddle your horse daily and both beginner to experienced riders are welcome.
-There are plenty of opportunities for the expert riders to canter after a breakaway beast and for the not-so-confident to notch up plenty of hours in the saddle and go at a pace suitable to them.
-If you love the idea of roughing it and getting back to nature than sign up for this authentic 1880’s cattle drive, you won’t regret it!
+This is the real deal, globetrotters – there is no molly-coddling on the Big Horn Cattle Drive.
+You’ll saddle and unsaddle your horse daily, and both beginner to experienced riders are welcome.
+There are plenty of opportunities for the expert riders to canter after a breakaway beast, and for the not-so-confident to notch up plenty of hours in the saddle and go at a pace suitable for them.
+If you love the idea of roughing it and getting back to nature then sign up for this authentic 1880s-style cattle drive.
+You won’t regret it!

 breed of horses: Quarter Horses and Quarter Horse cross